prmelehan/Swifty-ML/README.md

 ## Supported models

-As of now, Inception V3 is the only supported model type.
+As of now, only a few model architectures are supported.
 In the future, all models supported by both `coremltools` and `keras` will be supported.

 Future models include

 * Xception
-* VGG16
+* VGG16 ✅
-* VGG19
+* VGG19 ✅
 * ResNet50
 * InceptionV3 ✅
 * InceptionResNetV2